sebcsiz/BankingApplication/README.md

 As a user, I want to be able to load my account

-All JSON related code is from: https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo
+All JSON related code is from: https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo <br>
+GUI was made referencing: https://github.students.cs.ubc.ca/CPSC210/SimpleDrawingPlayer-Complete